Want to Sell Your Home?

 The next step is Appraisal- If the buyer is getting a mortgage, an appraisal will be ordered by the buyer.
 The mortgage company will not provide a mortgage for a value higher than what the home appraises for.
 Sellers have the opportunity to negotiate the sales price based on the appraised value or dispute the value (rarely successful).

 Once the appraisal contingency has been met, the seller should be packing and arranging their move.
 The words "Clear to close" are usually heard five days prior to closing.

-Pre-closing walk thru: either the night before or the morning of, the buyer and their agent will perform a walk through to insure the condition of home is as promised and all agreed repairs have been performed.
-Sellers belongings should be removed and the house should be in broom clean condition.
+Pre-closing walk thru either the night before or the morning of, the buyer and their agent will perform a walk-through to ensure the condition of the home is as promised and all agreed repairs have been performed.
+Sellers' belongings should be removed and the house should be in broom clean condition.
 (You might also leave toilet paper in the baths as a gracious kindness.)

 What should I expect on closing day?
 What if I can't be there?

 As a seller, closing day can be fluid. you may want to pre-sign so as to remove any pressure on moving day.
 If you can't be there, no worries, the Closing agency can arrange power of attorney or can overnight the docs to you wherever you are.
 Mugsie will help you with all of this.